 And because I know that what we’re being told to do, the drugs that we’re being told to take, are not only not our only option to treat osteoporosis, but actually make it worse.

-Did you know that in the healthy adult skeleton normal balanced bone remodelling causes the complete regeneration of the adult skeleton every ten years?
+Did you know that in the healthy adult skeleton normal balanced bone remodeling causes the complete regeneration of the adult skeleton every ten years?

 In other words, your bones are supposed to be completely broken down in tiny, tiny bits and rebuilt anew every ten years.
-The antiresorptive drugs like the bisphosphonates, such as Fosamax and denosumab, which is marketed as Prolia and Xgeva prevent this normal bone remodeling process.
+The anti-resorptive drugs prevent this normal bone remodeling process.

 And not only do these drugs not restore bone health, but within just a few years, these expensive and dangerous medications, all of which have do just the opposite.
 They cause us to accumulate old, brittle bone, thus preventing us from building new, healthy bone.
 So they actually promote bone fragility and increase our risk of fractures.

 In contrast, by simply providing our bodies with the nutrients that our bones have to have to stay healthy and strong, and protecting ourselves from the environmental and dietary factors that promote bone loss, and there are many of them, we can have strong bones throughout our lives.

 In fact, our bodies come pre-programmed to create healthy bones for us if they are not overwhelmed by the harmful factors, and they are provided with the necessary ingredients starting with the key bone-building nutrients that are found in Algaecal Plus.